-MORPC's current negotiated indirect cost rate is 57.2 percent.
-The indirect cost rate for CY2020 is estimated to be 59.0 percent.
+MORPC's current negotiated indirect cost rate is 59.0 percent.
+The indirect cost rate for CY2021 is estimated to be 62.0 percent.
 MORPC uses a fixed rate with carry forward provision.

-Proposed CY2020 Indirect Cost Allocations, Rates and Bases
+Proposed CY2021 Indirect Cost Allocations, Rates and Bases

-MORPC proposes to allocate indirect costs at the rate of 59.0 percent of direct labor plus allocable direct labor fringe benefit dollars.
-Indirect costs are estimated to be \$3,178,405 allocated on a base of \$5,387,126 direct labor plus direct labor fringe benefits.
+MORPC proposes to allocate indirect costs at the rate of 62.0 percent of direct labor plus allocable direct labor fringe benefit dollars.
+Indirect costs are estimated to be \$3,319,433 allocated on a base of \$5,353,916 direct labor plus direct labor fringe benefits.
 This will be a fixed rate with a carryover provision.
-The audited carry forward amount from 12/31/2018 is an over absorbed amount of (\$23,411).
-Note this over absorbed amount varies slightly compared to the amount in the Actual FY2018 column shown on page 18 compared to the audited financial statement due to rounding in the formula.
+The audited carry forward amount from 12/31/2019 is an under absorbed amount of \$18,029.

-In the CY2020 cost allocation plan, an estimate for turnover has been included for direct labor as shown in the attached Schedule of Direct Labor, Fringe Benefits and General Overhead.
+In the CY2021 cost allocation plan, an estimate for turnover has been included for direct labor as shown in the attached Schedule of Direct Labor, Fringe Benefits and General Overhead.
 Since turnover occurs on a regular basis, including a turnover factor provides a better estimate for labor for budgeting purposes.